Agent-Tiro/agent-tiro.github.io/htb/devel.md

 ## Intro

 [Devel](https://www.hackthebox.eu/home/machines/profile/3) was released on 15 Mar 2017 and is one of the first boxes released on the platform.
 It is one of the easier Windows boxes available, which makes it a good place to start for beginners.
 I originally completed this when it had already retired and I was making my way through some of the older boxes to help further my understanding in betwteen work engagements.
-As it was so simple I my notes consisted of the name and IP address and nothing else, so I've had to fully go back and re-do the box to make this write-up.
+As it was so simple my notes consisted of the name and IP address and nothing else, so I've had to fully go back and re-do the box to make this write-up.

 ## Getting Started